 Grapple (2 actions): Grapple a creature as per grapple (see Combat: Actions in Combat)

-Bite (1 action): The shambler lunges forward for a bite, attacking with a value equal to their attack.
-Any creature killed by a shambler’s bite attack raises as a shambler in 24 hours.
+Bite (1 action): The Shambler lunges forward for a bite, attacking with a value equal to their attack.
+Any creature killed by a Shambler’s bite attack raises as a Shambler in 24 hours.

 Rituals

 Rituals are magic spells that require too much preparation, resources, or time to be cast as a normal spell is.
 Rituals can be common, rare, or lost.
 Common rituals are either common knowledge for the fledgling invoker or are readily found in libraries.
 Rare rituals require dedicated research from anybody wishing to practice them.
-Contacting a powerful involver may be the best way to learn rare rituals.
+Contacting a powerful invoker may be the best way to learn rare rituals.
 Lost rituals have been erased from public record entirely either by the passage of time or deliberately.

 [example rituals.
 Very short list.
 Will add flavorful instructions to rituals but for now these are just functional]

-Create undead(rare)
+Create Undead(rare)

-Create undead can animate the corpse of a once-living creature.
-Once raised, this creature will inherit either the shambler or hollow stat block of the appropriate size.
+Create Undead can animate the corpse of a once-living creature.
+Once raised, this creature will inherit either the Shambler or Hollow stat block of the appropriate size.
 Only invokers with the raise dead spell gain control of the creature after it has risen.

 Materials: